 In India, it is illegal to keep parrots at home.

 Pirates and parrots are associated with each other because of the classic novel “Treasure Island” in which Long John Silver has a talking green parrot that is named Captain Flint.

-Contrary to popular belief, parrots don’t talk with vocal chords, because they don’t have any!
+Contrary to popular belief, parrots don’t talk with vocal cords because they don’t have any!
 Instead, they talk by controlling the muscles in their throat and directing airflow in a certain way that mimics different tones and sounds.

-Most parrots are found in tropical and subtropical regions, such as Australia, Asia, Central and South America, and Africa.
+Most parrots are found in tropical and subtropical regions, such as Australia, Asia, Central, and South America, and Africa.

 There is only one alpine parrot in the world – the kea parrot.
 Because of its thick feathers and rounded body that conserves body heat, the kea lives in cold environments, specifically high in the mountains.

-Among parrots, the largest wingspan belongs to the Hyacinth Macaw with a wingspan of nearly 5 feet (1.5m) which makes them wider than they are tall, which is nearly 4 feet (1.2m) from head to toe.
+Among parrots, the largest wingspan belongs to the Hyacinth Macaw, with a wingspan of nearly 5 feet (1.5m) which makes them wider than they are tall, which is nearly 4 feet (1.2m) from head to toe.